 As with Strode's Foundation, the Company is not financially involved in its affairs, nor has it any direct interest other than through its six nominated School Governors and its seven nominated Foundation Governors; but it does support both the School and the College with the annual award of bursaries and with other substantial gifts.
 In 1986, for example, the Company presented the School with a new Steinway grand piano to mark its 450th.
 Anniversary.

 Grants are usually made on annual basis and may not be repeated.

-A copy of the application form will download by clicking the link address below:
+Open a copy of the application form by clicking the link address below: